sir-temi/pykuda/README.md

         Returns:
             Response: JSON response containing the list of banks or an error message.
         """
-        # Retrieve list of banks from Kuda API
+        # Retrieve the list of banks from Kuda API
         response = kuda.banks_list()

         if not response.error: